 If you have any questions or to secure your place, email us for details on how to pay your deposit.
 Remember, there are only 12 places.

-These tour companies take all the payments and run the trips.
+Helmet Stories, who we have worked with for years, take all the payments and run the trips.
 Sideburn is a co-promoter, not the tour leader or organiser.

 Photos: Andrew Neri, Helmet Stories

 #SideburnNepal #Nepal #helmetstories #adventurebike #royalenfield #adventure #RoyalEnfield #TravisNewbold